google/modernstorage/README.md

 * For MediaStore interactions, check out the [sample app](/sample/src/main/java/com/google/modernstorage/sample/mediastore/)
 * For non-media files on shared storage & SAF interactions, stay tuned for the upcoming **filesystem** package

-## Is it ready?
-Not yet!
-We've just started uploading our work but we will have proper documentation, tests and releases really soon!

 ## Contributions

 We're still at an early stage sharing the vision of ModernStorage and would love to have more feature requests and ideas proposed as issues.